-Since 2010, Google has maintained that page loading speed is a crucial factor for SEO.
-Adding to it, in 2018, they announced that page loading speed was also important for mobile searches.
+Since 2010, Google has maintained that page loading speed is a crucial factor for search engine optimization.
+Adding to it, in 2018, they announced that site speed was also important for mobile searches.

 Google focuses on page loading speed because it’s crucial for a good user experience.
 If users have to wait for more than three seconds for a mobile site to load, 53% of users abandon the site.

 It’s clear that if you want customers to visit your website, you need to focus on improving your page loading speed.
-Heavy images, incorrect themes, or large embedded media can slow down your page loading speed.
+Heavy images, incorrect themes, or large embedded media can slow down your site speed.

-If you want to gain insights into your website’s page loading speed, you should use the PageSpeed Insights tool by Google.
+If you want to gain insights into your site speed, you should use the PageSpeed Insights tool by Google.
 This tool tests your page loading speed and tells you if you need any improvement.
 For detailed reports, you can use tools like TestMySite and LightHouse.

 Small Business SEO Tip #9: Get Quality Backlinks

 As a small business owner, your website may be fairly new.
-It can take you a long time to build up enough authority and credibility to appear in search results.
+It can take you a long time to build up enough authority, credibility, and organic traffic to appear in search results.
 But there is a strategy that can help you minimize this time-consuming phase.

-You can get backlinks from websites that have a high Domain Authority.
+You can get backlinks from websites that have a high Domain Authority (DA).
 Not only can this help you get more traffic but it can also improve your SEO strategy.

 When you get a backlink from a source that has a high Domain Authority, search engines view it as a stamp of reliability.
 Getting quality backlinks from multiple sources is the best way to boost the reputation of your small business.